MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App.md

 6. To edit the record, select the **Pencil Icon** in the upper right corner of the app.

-7. You can edit the Visit Name here and click the Check icon to save the change.
+7. You can edit the Visit Name here and click the Checkmark icon to save the change.

 8. On the top right of the screen, click the **X** Icon to return to the canvas app editor.